pytorch/executorch/docs/source/build-run-coreml.md

 ## Deploying and running on a device

 **Running the CoreML delegated Program using the Demo iOS App**:
-1. Please follow the [model export](demo-apps-ios.md#model-export-bundling) section of the demo iOS app setup tutorial to bundle the exported [MobileNet V3](https://pytorch.org/vision/main/models/mobilenetv3.html) program.
+1. Please follow the [Export Model](demo-apps-ios.md#models-and-labels) step of the tutorial to bundle the exported [MobileNet V3](https://pytorch.org/vision/main/models/mobilenetv3.html) program.
 You only need to do the CoreML part.

-2. Complete the [backend building](demo-apps-ios.md#executorch-backend-building) section of the tutorial.
+2. Complete the [Build Runtime and Backends](demo-apps-ios.md#build-runtime-and-backends) section of the tutorial.
 When building the frameworks you only need the `coreml` option.

-3. Complete the [final steps](demo-apps-ios.md#final-steps) section of the tutorial to build and run the demo app.
+3. Complete the [Final Steps](demo-apps-ios.md#final-steps) section of the tutorial to build and run the demo app.

 <br>**Running the CoreML delegated Program using your own App**
 1. Build **CoreML** delegate.
 The following will create a `executorch.xcframework` in the `cmake-out` directory.